continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 fi
 ```

 The comments should make it clear what each line does however, there are few additional files included in this script we need to create.
-First is our install script, this will do our initial folder setup, run composer install and then set the correct file and folder permissions across our project.
+First is our `install.sh` script, this will do our initial folder setup, run composer install and then set the correct file and folder permissions across our project.

 The second included script is used to create our `.env` file from our environment variables.
 Even though technically Laravel can read our environment variables directly, the file needs to exist to generate a new key as Laravel will save the generated key to this file.